OrangeMan432/OrangeMan432/README.md

-## i do minecraft stuff and randomness
+#I'm failing high school because i have
+no self control and spend my time here instead of doing homework
 ### mainly i am working on a hacked client for a web port of minecraft
 No clue what version its gonna be on for the release. probably r1.8.8 or b1.7.3
 # A lot of the stuff I have starred may not be safe to run, always read what you run on your computer.